A derived isometry theorem for constructible sheaves on $\mathbb{R}$: Isometry theorem and graded barcodes

 \end{prop}

-\begin{pf} This is just a combination of the computations we did before hands (Propositions~\ref{P:HomdansDb}, \ref{P:ComutationDerivedConvolution}, \ref{P:CLRdecompositionexists}), together with the observation that for $I,J$ to half open intervals positively directed and $j \in \Z$, then we have the functorial isomorphisms :
+\begin{pf} This is a combination of the computations of morphisms and convolution (Propositions~\ref{P:TableHomNonDerived}, \ref{P:ComputationDerivedConvolution}, \ref{P:CLRdecompositionexists}), together with the observation that for $I,J$ two intervals of type $R$ and $j \in \Z$, then we have the functorial isomorphisms :

 \end{pf}